 - accept payments by regular instalments based on an agreed plan;

 - use Fuel Direct if you are on particular benefits; or

-- agree repayment through an prepayment meter, if one is appropriate for you; and
+- agree repayment through a prepayment meter, if one is appropriate for you.

 If circumstances change